Tyne0411/snake_game/README.md

     - activatable skills such as swap
  - Game Modes
     - head to head with preselected spawn points
+      - variant: four player start at middle facing away from each other
+    - infinite length
     - fog of war
     - random walls
     - elimination